saqib22/Distributed-Computing/README.md

 # Distributed-Computing
-This repo contains all the lab tasks, assignments and projects that I had my hands-on during my Distributed Computing course.
+This repo contains all the lab tasks, assignments and projects on which I had my hands-on during my Distributed Computing course.